MikroElektronika/mikrosdk_click_v2/clicks/smartdof/README.md

 ## Examples Description

-> This click integrates a triaxial accelerometer, triaxial gyroscope and magnetometer.
+> This Click integrates a triaxial accelerometer, triaxial gyroscope and magnetometer.
 > It can provide very accurate and precise 3D acceleration, magnetic, and angular velocity data, in real-time.

 **The demo application is composed of two sections :**